pclaridy/us-housing-market-analytics-2023/README.md

 ## Data Source

-xxxxxxxx

-The dataset includes a wide range of information about residential properties across the United States, provided by Zillow, a leading real estate and rental marketplace.
-It offers insights into property characteristics, market estimates, and pricing across various states and localities.
+This project utilizes a dataset sourced from [Kaggle](https://www.kaggle.com/datasets/febinphilips/us-house-listings-2023), which encompasses a wealth of information about residential properties across the United States for the year 2023.
+The original compilation of this data is credited to Zillow, a prominent player in the real estate and rental marketplace.
+The dataset is rich with property-specific details, including physical attributes, Zillow's Zestimate® of property value, Rent Zestimate®, and the actual listing price.
+This extensive dataset provides a granular view of the housing market, enabling a comprehensive analysis of real estate trends, valuations, and rental market dynamics across various regions in the U.S.

-This rich dataset serves as the foundation for this analysis, enabling me to delve into the intricacies of the U.S. real estate market.

-xxxxxxxx

 ## Table of Contents